-Based on our detailed survey, investigations, examinations, and discussions with the affected property owner, we would recommend that a new access bridge be constructed in the North Rear Road Drain South Side at the location and to the general parameters as established in our design drawings attached herein.
+Based on our detailed survey, investigations, examinations, and discussions with the affected property owner, we would recommend that a new replacement access bridge be constructed in the Hicks Drain at the location and to the general parameters as established in our design drawings attached herein.

 During the course of our investigations, this drainage project was discussed and reviewed with E.R.C.A., to deal with any Authority issues and comments related to this Municipal drain.
-In the interest of fish habitat and migration, E.R.C.A. requires that the invert of any new bridge be embedded below the design or existing bottom of the drain a minimum of 10% of the bridge opening height to ensure a continued path for fish migration through the access bridge.
 To prevent flooding and adverse impacts upstream, the new structure needs to provide an equivalent level of service to the adjacent structures.
-Therefore, based on this, we have made provisions to use a corrugated steel pipe culvert as set out below, similar to the structure a short distance downstream.
-The North Rear Road Drain South Side is located within the Regulated Area and is under the jurisdiction of the E.R.C.A., and therefore all work has to comply with the current mitigation provisions of the E.R.C.A.
+Therefore, based on this, we have made provisions to use a corrugated steel pipe culvert as set out below, similar to the existing structure that is being replaced.
+The Drain is located within the Regulated Area and is under the jurisdiction of the E.R.C.A., and therefore all work has to comply with the current mitigation provisions of the E.R.C.A.
 Details of these mitigation measures are included in the Specifications and Appendix "REI-A" forming part of this report.